-Ovo vegetarians avoid all animals products, with the exception of eggs.
+Ovo vegetarians avoid all animal products, except eggs.

-Vegans avoid all animal products, including dairy and eggs and even things like honey.
+Vegans avoid all animal products, including dairy and eggs, and even things like honey.
 If it came from an animal, it’s not a part of a vegan diet.
-Some even take it one step further and eat only a “raw vegan” diet, where the plants consumed are not cooked prior to consumption.
+Some even take it one step further and eat only a “raw vegan” diet, where the plants consumed are not cooked before consumption.

 A pescatarian is someone who consumes no animal products except fish and shellfish.

 A flexitarian is someone who follows a vegetarian diet a majority of the time, but who will occasionally eat meat.

 Now granted, neither pescatarians nor flexitarians are technically vegetarians because both contain animal products on the menu.

 However, they are mostly plant-based, so worth mentioning.

 There are many more considerations and labels, which can tackle a lot of the ethical stances around being vegan: not wearing animal products, the treatment of animals, etc.

 To be blunt, this is outside the scope of this guide.